plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     { x : `ℕ,  y : `ℕ, z : `ℕ } <: { x : `ℕ,  y : `ℕ }

-The elimination for for records is field access (aka. projection), written `M # l`, and whose dynamic semantics is defined by the following reduction rule, which says that accessing the field `lⱼ` returns the value stored at that field.
+The elimination form for records is field access (aka. projection), written `M # l`, and whose dynamic semantics is defined by the following reduction rule, which says that accessing the field `lⱼ` returns the value stored at that field.